roman-milk/roman-milk.github.io/dominican-slut.md

+===

- ****** Dominican Slut: Ass Fucked ****** bysilkstockingslover© Yet, every time he beeped me, I ended up going back, ending up taking it in the ass and ended up coming from nasty verbal racial degradation.
+Yet, every time he beeped me, I ended up going back, ending up taking it in the ass and ended up coming from nasty verbal racial degradation.

  I was so in love with him, or what I thought was love, that I would do anything to please him, often skipping school to suck his cock in his Benz or meeting him for anal sex at a moment's notice.
 So I, with very little protesting, so desperate to keep my white boyfriend and please him, agreed to a threesome where he and his buddy took turns fucking my ass and mouth together.
 They called it a train as they both shot three loads in me over a couple hours of constant fucking.